The Lancashire Hotpots: History

 McCartney was in Liverpool band Lyons and Tigers which supported the Hotpots numerous times around the North West of England.
 Body was in several St Helens-based bands including Jessica's Ghost, The Ups and Giant Root Attack.
 Both were enlisted to play in the band following death of original drummer, Willie Eckerslike.
 Incidentally, Kenny Body briefly appeared as an audience member in their "Carry You Home" video.

+The group's songs make use of Lancashire dialect.
+Their first single, "He's Turned Emo", gained over 230,000 plays on MySpace in March 2008, and was featured on BBC Radio One by Colin Murray.
+Their debut album, Never Mind The Hotpots, was a minor hit, becoming the number one comedy album on iTunes in UK, and number two in the BBC Radio 6 Music Album Charts.
+The current members are Bernard Thresher (vocals, guitar, ukulele, drums), Dickie Ticker (bell tree, mandolin, melodica, hand percussion), Bob Wriggles (bass guitar, synth bass), Billy McCartney (keyboards), Kenny Body (drums), and Ron Seal (lead guitar).
+McCartney and Body joined following the death in May 2010 of founder member Willie Eckerslike (real name Tom McGrath), (drums, vocals), while Seal joined in 2016.

-Influences include the Oldham Tinkers, George Formby, hip hop and John Cooper Clarke, as well as the Houghton Weavers.
+The group's album titles and covers parody well known albums by various groups, including Never Mind the Bollocks, Here's the Sex Pistols by the Sex Pistols, Pet Sounds by the Beach Boys, Achtung Baby by U2, A Hard Day's Night by the Beatles, Lust for Life by Iggy Pop and Greatest Hits by Queen.
+Musical influences include the Oldham Tinkers, George Formby, hip hop and John Cooper Clarke, as well as the Houghton Weavers.

 Festivals

-As well as touring nationwide, the band play at major music festivals playing events such as Glastonbury Festival, Kendal Calling, Y Not Festival, Carfest and Beat-Herder Festival.
+As well as touring nationwide, the band play at major music festivals playing events such as Glastonbury Festival, Kendal Calling, Y Not Festival, CarFest and Beat-Herder Festival.

 Television

 Television appearances for the group have included a performance of their song "Dibnah", live on BBC2's Too Much TV, in March 2016.

 Olympic controversy

 The group were contacted by the International Olympic Committee in August 2016 over their 2008 song "The Beer Olympics".
 The IOC claimed trademark rights over the word Olympics stating that Hotpots' use of the word was a breach of their trademark.
 To avoid further problems, the band subsequently retitled the song "The Beer International Non-Profit, Non-Governmental Sporting Quad Yearly Event".